 2. Southern California

-Southern California has been a mecca for the you and young at heart since the dawn of TV.
+Southern California has been a mecca for the young at heart since the dawn of TV.
 The beaches of SoCal created a culture that teens still crave.

 Recommended and teen-approved SoCal hotel: Margaritaville Palm Springs.